-Bhadrapada Amavasya is so popular among the Hindu devotees by the name of Bhadon, Bhadi Amavasya or Pithori Amavasya.
+New moon day of Bhadrapada Maas of Hindu Lunar calendar observes as Bhadrapada Amavasya.
+It is so popular among the Hindu devotees by the name of Bhadon, Bhadi Amavasya or Pithori Amavasya.
 People worship and adore Goddess Durga on this majorly important day of the year.

-Bhadrapada Amavasya is on 9th September in 2018.
-With accordance to the Hindu calendar, this is observed every year on Krishna Paksha of Bhadrapada month.
+Bhadrapada Amavasya is on Friday, 30th August 2019.
+With accordance to the Hindu calendar, it observes every year on Krishna Paksha of Bhadrapada month.
 In spite of that, there are total 12 Amavasya which falls in a year.

-Bhadrapada Amavasya’s Tithi starts at 11:33:36 and ends at 09:18:14.

 Mythological texts say: To Goddess Indrani, Mother Parvati once disclosed the significance of Amavasya Vrat (Fasting) on this holiest day of Bhadrapada Amavasya.
-Therefore, married women venerate Goddess Durga and observe a sacred fast to get blessed with a child or for their healthy-lifestyle and long-life.
+Therefore, married women venerate Goddess Durga; and observe a sacred fast for a child and their long-life.

 Each month’s new moon day- Bhadrapad Amavasya has its own special significance.
 The new moon of the month of Bhadrapad also has its own specialty.
 For religious customs, ‘Kush’ can be collected on Bhadrapad Amavasya.
-It is also believed that if the grass-Kush used in religious activities, Shraddha karma etc. is collected on this day, it is meant virtuously fruitful for a year.
+If the grass-Kush used in religious activities, Shraddha karma etc.; it is meant virtuously fruitful for a year.
 If the Bhadrapad Amavasya is on Monday, then this ‘Kush’ can be used for 12 years.
-It is also called the Kushgrahini Amavasya, because in this propitious day, devotees collect the Kush-grass.
-In the mythological texts it has also been called Kushtapatini Amavasya and on the whole, there are ten types of Kushas in the scriptures.
+It is also called the Kushgrahini Amavasya; because in this propitious day, devotees collect the Kush-grass.
+In the mythological texts; it has also been called Kushtapatini Amavasya and on the whole, there are ten types of Kushas in the scriptures.

-It is believed that in these ten types of grasses, the grass which can be easily collected and is available effortlessly is considered favourable.
-But keep in mind that the grass should be collected only by hand with all its leaves and the other part should not be broken.
+In Hinduism, these ten types of grasses; the grass which can be easily collected and is available effortlessly is considered favourable.
+But keep in mind that; the grass should be collected only by hand with all its leaves and the other part should not be broken.
 Sunrise is appropriate for this divine sacrament.
-One should sit on the north side and advised to chant the mantras while picking the grass only with the use of the right hand.
+One should sit on the north side and advised to chant the mantras; while picking the grass only with the use of the right hand.